Feastio

 Baby corn

-It ranked #17 on The World's 50 Best Restaurants list when I dined there in 2013, and it was the highest-ranked restaurant offering traditional Mexican cuisine.
+Lunch at Mexican Chef Enrique Olvera's flagship restaurant, Pujol, was a highlight.
+When I dined there in 2013, it ranked #17 on The World's 50 Best Restaurants list (and was the highest-ranked restaurant offering traditional Mexican cuisine).

-In 2021, it ranked #9 on The World's 50 Best Restaurants list; it continues to be ranked one of the best restaurants in North America.
+In 2024, it ranked #3 on The World's 50 Best Restaurants list and continues to be ranked as one of the best restaurants in Latin America.

 My Experience at Pujol